dayone-labs/dos-react/README.md

 ## License

 DOS starter kit is licensed under the MIT License so you can use it in free, opensource and commercial projects.
 Whichever you like.
 See [LICENSE.md] for details

+## Known issues
+In dev mode you might notice an error about styles.css file missing.
+It's nothing to be worried about.
+In dev mode all stylesheets are inlined and no style.css file is generated.
+Only in production build we extract all styles to external file and that's when it will be used.